CadenFinley/CJsShell/docs/reference/non-posix-features.md

-# Non-POSIX Features in CJsShell
+# POSIX+ Interactive Features

-CJsShell aims for approximately 95% POSIX compliance while adding modern conveniences and interactive features that extend beyond the POSIX shell specification.
-This document outlines the features and behaviors that deviate from strict POSIX compliance.
+CJsShell targets approximately 95% POSIX coverage for scripting while layering modern conveniences and interactive features that extend beyond the formal specification.
+This document highlights the POSIX+ surface area, the experiences that are intentionally non-POSIX so you know what is different and how to control it.

-## Interactive Features (Non-POSIX)
+## Interactive Enhancements (POSIX+)

 ### Advanced Prompt System

-CJsShell includes a sophisticated theming and prompt system that is completely non-POSIX:
+CJsShell includes a sophisticated theming and prompt system that is intentionally non-POSIX:

 #### Custom Theme DSL
 - **Feature**: Proprietary theme scripting language with `.cjsh` files